conan-io/conan-io.github.io/_posts/2019-06-10-New-conan-release-1-16.markdown

 <img src="{{ site.url }}/assets/post_images/2019-06-10/conan-info-graph.png" width="50%"/>
 </p>

-Now let's say that for some reason the ``libsodium/1.0.16@bincrafters/stable`` upstream dependency has to be built (we are forcing the rebuild with ``--build libsodium``).
+Now let's say that for some reason the ``libsodium/1.0.16@bincrafters/stable`` upstream dependency has to be built, because for example, we fixed a bug in a header, (we are forcing the rebuild with ``--build libsodium``).
 Now we can install the dependencies using the ``cascade`` mode and Conan will mark it as ``Build`` as well as the downstream dependencies: